ilhamsahak/ilhamsahak/README.md

 Hi.
 My name is Mohd Ilham @ Ishak Bin Aman.
-Playing around with wordpress, custom wordpress plugin & MEA/RN stack.
+Playing around with wordpress and nextjs.
+This account is for my NFT project.

 <!---
 ilhamsahak/ilhamsahak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.